mskcc/roslin-variant/cloud/aws/README.md

 }
 ```

 Optional: run the following to tag the instance.
 Note that this only works for a single instance.
-Also, you need `jq` to run this.
-And run after an instance shows up.
+Also, you need `jq` installed on your machine to run this.
+Run this after a spot request has been approved.

 ```bash
 $ ./tag.sh